 Don’t forget to throw a compact travel umbrella in your suitcase for your trip to Portland.
 Supposedly most native Portlanders don’t use them (I do!) so you’ll be outing yourself as a tourist.
 But at least you won’t be soaked like everyone else.

-Other Rain Attire
+Other Essential Rain Gear

 There are countless amazing hikes just an hour or so east of Portland in the area referred to as the Columbia River Gorge.
 You’ll need to head this way to check out the tallest waterfall in Oregon – Multnomah Falls.
 Or if you’d rather stay in the city, there are a number of well-maintained trails in Forest Park – an enormous park situated right on the outskirts of downtown.
 A few of our favorite hikes outside of Portland include: